ariasvargas15/TvMaze/README.md

 ### Search

-Searchs a serie by its name and allows seeing all their details and list of episodes.
+Searches a serie by its name and allows seeing all their details and list of episodes.

 ### People

-Searchs and lists people and allows seeing all the series where they have acted.
+Searches and lists people and allows seeing all the series where they have acted.

 ### Settings